NdabeSimba/project-tetris-clone/README.md

-tetris game that can be played on a smartphone
+tetris game that can be played on android